open-source-tabletop/respawn/respawn.md

 #### Battlefield

 The battlefield should be set up with 6 entry points spaced randomly around the outside of the battlefield numbered from 1 - 6.
-Each time a character is brought onto the battlefield from reserve the player must roll a d6 to determine which entry point they will use.
+Each time a character is brought onto the battlefield from reserve the player must roll 2d6 and choose their entry point number from one of those dice results.

 #### Objectives

 Each team scores 1 Victory Point each time they kill a character on an enemy team.
-On the last round this is increased to 2 Victory Points.
+The first team to score 6 Victory Points wins the match, or the player with the most Victory Points at the end of Round 5.

 -----